-Users are able to seamlessly integrate images and videos into messages and have access to a range of applications, games and a personalised URL address.
+Users are able to seamlessly integrate images and videos into messages and have access to a range of applications, games and a personalized URL address.

 The benefits of a presence on Sina Weibo

 The success of the social network is not so much technical as social.
 Weibo has become a place of public debate where the Chinese can express themselves freely and share their ideas.
 According to a study by UM entitled The Social Media Tracker Wave, Internet users in China are three times more connected to brand communities than in France, Germany or Japan.
 This highlights a real opportunity for brands to develop a strategy for effective engagement through the Chinese social network.

 Information that was previously denied to the public with the block on Twitter, became shared at such a rate that the Chinese speak of a “snowball effect very difficult to interrupt.”
 Weibo could thus be an important platform to marketing teams, allowing brands to share news immediately in a similar manner to Twitter.